The requirements below need to be met in order to install Unattended Robots.

 - UiPath Studio - Installs Studio.
 This option is enabled by default.

-- UiPath Robot - Installs the Robot on the local hard drive with the chosen options:
+- UiPath Robot - Installs the Robot on the local hard drive, as a Robot Windows service.
+This option is installed by default and it cannot be disabled.

 - Install local activities feed - Created the local activities feed, in the